 4 pounds: Gadgets

 Less than 1 pound is my unlocked iPhone 6.
 My newest acquisition that I'm falling fast for.
 With all the beauty and ease of Apple, it automatically and wirelessly syncs all photos and videos it takes from it's fantastic 8 megapixel camera to the cloud and all other Apple devices.
 I love cloud simplicity.
 Throw in a global data sim and you're good to go!

 Ah, my beautiful and brilliant 12 inch MacBook.
 It's super light at only 2 pounds.
 Carrying it around is a breeze.
 The retina display is magical and after trying out the unique keyboard and trackpad on this model, I don't know how I ever lived without them.

 4 pounds: Clothes

 Clothes always weigh more than I think.
 And I'm not that big of a girl.
 But alas, you need clothes.
 I usually have 2 or 3 pairs of shoes and about 15 pieces of clothing: 5 shirts, 5 shorts/pants, and 5 dresses.
 It can all be mixed and layered.
-Also some undies, socks, swimsuit, scarf, hat, and jacket.
+Also a scarf, undies, socks, swimsuit, hat, and jacket.
 See all the specific things here and count them here.

 It should probably be noted that I'm not at all into fashion and I really could not care less about brand names, so I buy things that are comfortable and cheap.

-I spend almost all of my time with animals who are mostly color-blind and don't care what I look like.
+I spend almost all my time with animals who are mostly color-blind and don't care what I look like.

 It has also been brought to my attention that I have the wardrobe palette of Johnny Cash.
 I seem to like black.
 Well hey, it matches.
 And, I love me some Cash.